-Tax fees consisted of fees for tax compliance, tax advice and tax planning services.
-Tax compliance services, which relate to preparation of tax returns, accounted for \$18,500 of the total tax fees billed in 2007 and all of the total tax fees billed in 2006.
-Tax advice and tax planning services relate to tax advice related to our net operating losses.
+Tax fees consist of fees for tax compliance, tax advice and tax planning services.
+Tax compliance services, which relate to preparation of tax returns, accounted for \$19,000 of the total tax fees billed in both 2010 and 2009.
+Tax advice and tax planning services relate to consultations on our net operating loss carry forwards, collaboration agreements and stock option exercises.